James New York NoMad

-Surroundings: A boring block but the area, dubbed NoMad (north of Madison Avenue Park) is newly almost-hip.
-It’s nicely situated if you need to get downtown (SoHo, Nolita, Tribeca, the Village and the Financial Distrist, et al) or to Midtown.
-The Empire State Building, Morgan Library, Madison Square Park, lower Fifth Avenue shopping, Flatiron building and the Fashion Institute of Technology are all a short walk away.
+Surroundings: A boring block but the surrounding NoMad (north of Madison Avenue Park) neighborhood has become desirable, even hip.
+It’s loaded with boutique hotels — the NoMad, Ace, Redbury, New York Edition and the Evelyn, to name a few, and nicely situated if you need to get downtown (SoHo, Nolita, Tribeca, the Village and the Financial Distrist, et al) or to Midtown.
+The Empire State Building, Morgan Library, Madison Square Park, lower Fifth Avenue shopping, Flatiron building and the Fashion Institute of Technology are a short walk away.
 Madison Square Garden, Macy’s and Times Square and the Theater District are slightly farther afield as are Grand Central Terminal and Fifth Avenue stores.
-Bus stops are steps away and the nearest subway station is a short walk.
+Bus stops are steps away, and the nearest subway station is a short walk.

-Back story: In a previous life, this was the Seville, an elegant 1904 hotel whose fortunes rose and fell with those of the city.
-By the early 1990s, it was rundown and scuzzy, a prime candidate for an extreme makeover.
-The ground floor was gutted, the lobby was moved from 29th Street to its current spot on Madison Avenue, and uber hotel/restaurant architect David Rockwell was recruited to design the premises.
+Back story: As mentioned above, in a previous life, this was the Seville, an elegant 1904 hotel whose fortunes rose and fell with those of the city.
+By the mid 80s, it was rundown and scuzzy, a prime candidate for an extreme makeover.
+In 1987 it was updated and renamed the Carlton.
+And in 2005, the ground floor was gutted, the lobby was moved from 29th Street to Madison Avenue, and hotel/restaurant architect David Rockwell was recruited to design the premises.
 Best of all, the renovation unearthed a stained glass dome, believed to be by Tiffany — a smoke-stained, broken, boarded up wreck that was restored to showpiece glory.
-Several years – and $60 million – later the renamed Carlton on Madison Avenue opened.
+Several years – and $60 million – later, the Carlton on Madison Avenue opened.
 Rooms retained the original dimensions but with new bath fixtures and heating (radiators be-gone).
 Along the way Carlton joined Marriott’s Autograph Group collection of historic hotels.
 But in 2016 the hotel was sold to the Denihan Group.
-Marriott points ended on May 31, and as mentioned above, the hotel became the James New York NoMad on June 1.
-In the meantime, the lobby, restaurant and the remaining untransformed rooms are undergoing dramatic changes.
+In 2017 the Carlton became The James NoMad, and the rest you know.